bl0nd/chive/README.md

 ## Notice

-Note that to avoid requiring modifications to the original file, Chive requires some help from you.
+To avoid requiring modifications to the original file, Chive does require some help from you.
 In particular, variant switches require that the targeted file contains the contents of at least one variant belonging to the target.

-For example, suppose I have the following setup (assume that `solarized` contains `colorscheme solarized`):
+For example, suppose I have the following setup (`solarized` contains `colorscheme solarized`):

 ```console
 $ grep colorscheme ~/.vimrc